olleharstedt/olleharstedt.github.io/_posts/2022-09-01-pholyglot-php-to-php-c-transpiler.markdown

 Another use-case could be cronjobs that need to run fast, but CTO is not ready or willing to introduce a new language into the tech stack.
 Then a rewrite into Pholly could be easier to sell and do, perhaps?
 Assuming the transpiler would be more feature complete.
 Which will never happen.

 One interesting milestone would be to run the [composer](https://getcomposer.org/) dependency resolver in Pholly.
-I don't think it'll ever happen, tho.

 > Tech stack of the transpiler?